Viviparous lizard: Home range

 The size of the home range of the lizard ranges from 539 m^{2} to 1692 m^{2}, with males generally having larger home ranges.
 The size of an individual lizard's home range is also dependent on population density and the presence of prey.

 Ecology

 Diet

-Unlike many other lizards, Z. vivipara is exclusively insectivores.
+Unlike many other lizards, Z. vivipara is exclusively insectivorous.
 Their diet consists of flies, spiders, and various other insects, including hemipterans (such as cicadas), moth larvae, and mealworms.
 The species is a predator, so it actively hunts down all of its prey.
 One study found that when controlled for body size, females consumed more food than males.
 Feeding rates also increased with increased sunshine.

 Predation

 Birds are common predators of Z. vivipara.
-Male-biased predation of Z. vivipara by the great grey shrike (L. excubitor) has been studied, finding that adult males, over adult females and juveniles, were preferentially predated on.
+Male-biased predation of Z. vivipara by the great grey shrike (L. excubitor) has been studied, finding that adult males, over adult females and juveniles, were preferentially preyed upon.
 This bias may be due to increased activity of adult males during the reproductive season.

 Predators of this species include birds of prey, crows, snakes, shrikes, hedgehogs, shrews, foxes, and domestic cats.